 Helpful tip… Out of sour cream?

-and ps… if you’re wondering if you can do this with vanilla cake and vanilla pudding mix, the answer is YES!
+and ps… if you’re wondering if you can make Ridiculous Chocolate Cake into a Ridiculous Vanilla Cake t, the answer is YES!
 I did it for you… CLICK HERE FOR THE RECIPE!